oteyatosys/DTU-02242-PA-PROJ/README.md

 **Usage**:

 ```
-usage: -c [-h] {sign,interval,callgraph}
+usage: -c [-h] [--new NEW] [--old OLD] {sign,interval,callgraph}

-Debug tool to run a predictive test selection on the programs in the data directory.
+Debug tool to run a predictive test selection using specified program directories.

 positional arguments:
+  {sign,interval,callgraph}
-  {sign,interval,callgraph}  The predictor to use for the analysis.
+                        The predictor to use for the analysis.

 options:
-  -h, --help                 Show this help message and exit
+  -h, --help            show this help message and exit
+  --new NEW             Path to the new program directory.
+  --old OLD             Path to the old program directory.
 ```

 ### Interpreting the Results